 “We’ve loved every minute of Avenue 5’s inaugural voyage,” HBO exec Amy Gravitt said in a statement.
 “Armando Iannucci and his team are masters of smart and incisive comedy, and the ensemble cast, brilliantly captained by Hugh Laurie, is second to none.
 We can’t wait to see what’s in store for our hapless heroes in season two.”

-When is the Avenue 5 Season 2 release date?
+When will Avenue 5 Season 2 air on HBO?

 Is there an Avenue 5 Season 2 trailer?